ocupop/dartlang.org/src/_articles/reflection-with-mirrors.md

 ---
 reference: /articles/reflection-with-mirrors/
 layout: article
 type: libraries
 title: "Reflection in Dart with Mirrors: An Introduction"
-description: "Use the dart:mirrors library for introspection:
+description: "Use the dart:mirrors library for introspection: discovering and using your program's structure."
-              discovering and using your program's structure."
+permalink: /articles/reflection-with-mirrors

 rel:
   author: gilad-bracha
 has-permalinks: true